szeestraten/szeestraten.github.io/_posts/2018-05-08-expanding-ceph-clusters-with-juju.md

 ## Add new OSDs to the cluster

 Juju makes adding new Ceph OSD hosts a breeze.
-You simply tell it to add another `ceph-osd` unit and it will take care of the rest.
+You simply tell it to add another `ceph-osd` unit and it will take care of the rest:

 ```shell
 juju add-unit ceph-osd